- Car sales statistics - UK & worldwide

 New car sales by fuel type

 New car sales have shifted away from diesel fuel in recent years.
 In 2014, diesel accounted for 50% of all new passenger car sales in the UK; however, by late-2021, fewer than 15% of new passenger cars were diesel.
 In contrast, petrol has increased its market share of the passenger car market.
 In 2014, 47.8% of all new cars used petrol.
-In late-2021 this figure now stands at 58.8%.
+By the end of 2021 this figure was at 58.3%.

 Electric and hybrid cars sales stats